Creating a Career Development Plan: Tips and Strategies

 Write down an action Plan

-After you’ve developed your short-term career development plan, create an actionable plan of the steps that are necessary to accomplish each goal.
+After developing your short-term individual career development plan, make your own list of actions that you must take to meet each goal.

-- The books and publications that pertain to your industry and provide more knowledge
+- Publications and books relevant to your business that provide more knowledge

-An action plan can outline specific courses, learning resources, coaching sessions or supportive mentors that can assist in the development of your career.
+An action plan will outline specific training programs, learning resources such as coaching sessions or mentors that can assist in the development of your career.

 Implement Your Plan

-The final stage is executing the career development plan.
-It involves reviewing progress and modifying your journey as needed.
-Monitoring your progress regularly helps you stay focused on what works for you regarding personal improvement and also provides you with the opportunity to think about challenges that you’ve encountered up to now.
+The last step is to execute your career development plan.
+It involves reviewing the progress you have made and making adjustments should the need arise.
+By regularly assessing your progress, you can focus on what works best to improve your own personal performance and also provides you with the opportunity to think about challenges that you’ve encountered up to now.

 Benefits of Creating a Career Development Plan |